 Know your sources of funding

 When you can’t tap into an emergency fund, then having a sudden cost land on your doorstep can become a real crisis.
 If you’re unable to pay it back, it could mean going into debt with some unreasonable repayment terms.
 Instead, know sources of funding you can tap in advance.
-Lenders and financiers like Unsecured Finance Australia can offer much more manageable repayment periods and interest rates than letting your bills to other services grow too much.
+Lenders and financiers can offer much more manageable repayment periods and secure better interest rates than letting your bills to other services grow too much.
 A company credit card can help you cope with much smaller expenses, too.
 Borrowing might mean you have to tighten the purse strings in future, but as a fast response to short-term crises, few things work better.

 Know the costs you could cut tomorrow